Quantifier elimination algorithm to boolean combination of $\exists\forall$-formulas in the theory of a free group: Effectiveness of the global bound in finiteness results

-\begin{theorem} ( \cite{KMel}, Theorem 11) Let $H, K$ be finitely generated fully residually $F$ groups such that $ F\leq H\leq K$ and $K$ does not have a sufficient splitting modulo $H$.
+In this subsection we will give a proof of the effectiveness of the global bound in Theorem 11 \cite{KMel}. \begin{theorem} (\cite{KMel}, Theorem 11) Let $H, K$ be finitely generated fully residually free groups such that $ F\leq H\leq K$ and $K$ does not have a sufficient splitting modulo $H$.
 Let $D$ be an abelian JSJ decomposition of $K$ modulo $H$ (which may be trivial).
-There exists a constant $N=N(K,H)$ such that for each $F$-homomorphism $\phi:H \rightarrow \Gamma$ there are at most $N$ algebraic pair-wise non-equivalent with respect to $\sim_{AEQ}$ and, therefore, with respect to $\sim _{MAX}$, homomorphisms from $K$ to $\Gamma$ that extend $\phi$.
+There exists a constant $N=N(K,H)$ such that for each $F$-homomorphism $\phi:H \rightarrow F$ there are at most $N$ algebraic pair-wise non-equivalent with respect to $\sim _{MAX}$, homomorphisms from $K$ to $F$ that extend $\phi$.

-Moreover, the constant $N$ for the number of $\sim _{MAX}$-non-equivalent homomorphisms can be found effectively. \end{theorem} \begin{proof} We will only prove the effectiveness here.
-To make presentation easier, we consider first the case when the group $K$ from the formulation of Theorem 11 does not have a splitting modulo $H$.
+Moreover, if $H,K$ are as in Theorem \ref{th5}, the constant $N$ for the number of $\sim _{MAX}$-non-equivalent homomorphisms can be found effectively. \end{theorem} \begin{proof} The statement about the existence of such constant $N$ is Theorem 3.5 \cite{Sela} (although there is no proof of Theorem 3.5 there).
+We will show how to find this constant effectively.
+To make presentation easier, we consider first the case when the group $K$ from the formulation of Theorem 11 does not have a splitting modulo $H$. (in the terminology of \cite{Sela} it is a rigid limit group).
 We consider the formula

 We know from Theorem 11 that possible number $m$ of algebraic solutions is bounded.
-Therefore for some $m$ such a formula will be false.
-This $m$ can be found because the existential theory of a free group is decidable.
+Therefore for some positive integer $m$ such a formula will be false.
+The minimal such $m$ can be found because the existential theory of $F$ is decidable.
 Therefore $N=m-1$.